 - Architectural Engineering students benefit from a mentoring program beginning in their first semester in the program, in which they are placed within one of eight 'channels', connecting them with upper-level students in the program as well as local industry mentors who are assigned to each 'channel' for a minimum of three years.

 - The two-semester AREN 803-804 course 'Architectural Engineering Team Design Project', which is the capstone course sequence of our ABET accredited Master of Architectural Engineering program, engages over 60 industry mentors and evaluators every year.
-This has led to the student projects receiving the National Council of Examiners for Engineering and Surveying (NCEES) Engineering Education Award in the Grand Prize $25k category in 2016 and 2019, and Honorable Mention $10k category in 2015, 2018, and 2021!
-We are the only program to have received the Grand Prize twice in the history of the award.
+This has led to the student projects receiving the National Council of Examiners for Engineering and Surveying (NCEES) Engineering Education Award in the Grand Prize $25k category in 2022, 2019 and 2016, and Honorable Mention $10k category in 2021, 2018 and 2015!
+We are the only program to have received the Grand Prize more than once in the history of the award.

 - The Durham School hosts its own Career Fair every fall, with typically about ~100 local and national employers in attendance seeking our students.